Pádraic Joyce

-Pádraic Joyce (born 1 April 1977) is a Gaelic football manager and former player who played as a forward.
-He has been manager of the senior Galway county team since 2019.
+Pádraic Joyce (born 1 April 1977) is a former Gaelic football manager and former player who played as a forward.
+He managed the senior Galway county team from 2019 to 2026.

 Joyce won the All-Ireland Senior Football Championship twice with Galway as a player and received three All Star Awards.
 He won four Galway Senior Football Championships while playing for the Killererin club.
 He also captained Ireland in the International Rules Series.

 In May 2020, the Irish Independent named Joyce at number sixteen in its "Top 20 footballers in Ireland over the past 50 years".

 Early life

 He won a Hogan Cup (All-Ireland title) while representing St Jarlath's College in 1994.